-Health plans, networks, and providers keep close tabs on how member health outcomes measure up, and work consistently to improve both quality of care and member experience.
-While all players recognize the value of prevention, reaching people with effective preventative measures is often a harder nut to crack.
+Health plans, networks, and providers offer a variety of social isolation care plan options and keep close tabs on how member health outcomes measure up.
+They work consistently to improve both quality of care and member experience.
+While all players recognize the value of social isolation prevention, reaching people with effective preventative measures is often a harder nut to crack.

-Historically, much of the discussion around prevention has revolved around screenings, wellness checks, healthy lifestyle habits, etc.–all of which are critical to heading off chronic disease and catching problems early.
+Historically, much of the discussion around social isolation has revolved around screenings, wellness checks, healthy lifestyle habits, etc.–all of which are critical to heading off chronic disease and catching problems early.
 Social drivers of health, however, have become an important part of the prevention conversation.

 One driver in particular, social and community context, is proving to have a big impact on whether some common health problems–heart disease, stroke, and mental illness–emerge and gain traction.

-Social isolation and loneliness are similar conditions, but not one and the same thing.
+Social isolation vs loneliness are similar, but not one and the same thing.

 Social isolation can affect individuals and entire families when they lack community context–consistent, meaningful support and connection from their community, and a sense of belonging.
 Loneliness is the feeling of being separate from, and even unnoticed by others (even if there are people around) and the absence of rewarding social relationships.